 The 1974-76 Fleetwood Brougham was 233.7 inches long, making it the longest factory Cadillac ever (not counting the series 75 limos).

-The 1976 Seville was far from the longest Cadillac ever.
+On the other hand, the 1976 Seville was far from the longest Cadillac ever.
 Only Cadillac could take a compact Chevy, make it look like a Cadillac, charge more for it than any other car in their showroom and have it be a hit.

 Talk about finishing strong, the first generation Seville’s last year was 1979, when it had its second highest sales year, close behind 1978’s 56k.
 The Elegante was really dressed for the ball in real wire wheels and two tone.